vickenstein/mongoose-association/README.md

 # mongoose-association
 A cleaner and faster way to setup mongoose populate with virtual field using normalized associations.
-This library is build for async await node environment minimum 7.6
+This library is built for async await node environment minimum 7.6 This library is built for mongo 3.6, and mongoose version >=4.11.0

 ## Setup
 npm install mongoose-association